Sharapova bows out, Nadal sets up Djokovic showdown

 “I keep fighting, I never give up,” a grinning Williams summed up following a performance strewn with 43 unforced errors.

-Fellow 33-year-old Federer also harbours hopes of landing another title in Paris.
+Fellow 33-year-old Federer also harbors hopes of landing another title in Paris.

 In the build-up to his showdown with French showman Gael Monfils, Federer tweeted a squiggly sketch of the Eiffel Tower.